Eliza Ann Brown: Early life

 Eliza Annie Palmer was born in Sydney, New South Wales, Australia on 28 March 1847 to Marianne and James Hugh Palmer.
-Her mother traveled back to England alone with her six children – they are listed in the 1851 and 1861 census eventually living in Bideford.
+Her mother traveled back to England alone with her six children – they are listed in the 1851 and 1861 census, eventually living in Bideford.
 In 1877 Eliza Annie married Charles William Brown of Invercargill in New Zealand.
 Brown, a land broker and freeholder in his own right, was a leader in the Independent Order of Rechabites and a provisional director for the Invercargill Temperance Hotel Company.

-They had several children.
-Their eldest son Ernest Harrington Brown died 6 January 1909 aged 29 years old.
+They had five children.
+Their eldest son Ernest Harrington Brown (born in 1879) died 6 January 1909 aged 29 years old.
+Their other children were: Edith Lilian Brown born in 1878 (married in 1908 to Arthur Douglas Kerr); Cyril Palmer Brown born in 1882 (married in 1911 to Maude Emmie Luxford);

+Fannie Ethel Brown born in 1883 (married in 1902 to William Arthur Smith); and, Charles Stanley Brown born in 1886 (married in 1930 to Irene Isabella May Stone).

 Temperance leader

-A faithful reader of the WCTU's American newspaper, Union Signal, Eliza Ann Brown organized a local chapter on 6 August 1884 at the Don Street Primitive Methodist Church.
-The founding treasurer was Mrs. R.P.
-Magoun, the collector was Mrs. D. Strang, and Margaret Lennie, secretary.
+A faithful reader of the WCTU's American newspaper, Union Signal, Eliza Ann Brown organised a local chapter on 6 August 1884 at the Don Street Primitive Methodist Church.
+The fifty members elected Priscilla Andrews (Mrs. George) Froggatt the founding treasurer and E.A.
+(Mrs. C.W.)
+Brown as secretary.
 The organising meeting established a committee of fourteen women who were to carry out the eight objects of the Union, including gathering signatures for a petition for women's suffrage.
-After the Auckland WCTU formed in February 1885 under the direction of Mary Clement Leavitt, the first World WCTU missionary, Brown also organised a petition drive in Invercargill to support the abolishment of barmaids.
+After the Auckland WCTU formed in February 1885 under the direction of Mary Clement Leavitt, the first World WCTU missionary, Brown also organised a petition drive in Invercargill to support the Auckland and Dunedin campaigns for the abolishment of barmaids.

-By the time Leavitt visited Invercargill in April 1885 bringing with her the American WCTU constitution and news of the New Zealand national WCTU forming under the leadership of Anne Ward, Brown helped reconstitute the Invercargill WCTU on 22 June 1885 to affiliate with the new national umbrella organisation: the Women's Christian Temperance Union of New Zealand (WCTU NZ).
+By the time Leavitt visited Invercargill in April 1885 bringing with her the American WCTU constitution and news of the New Zealand national WCTU forming under the leadership of Anne Ward, Brown served as president for the meeting to reconstitute the Invercargill WCTU on 22 June 1885 so that it would be affiliated with the new national umbrella organisation: the Women's Christian Temperance Union of New Zealand (WCTU NZ).
 By then, the club had grown to 76 members.
 Brown then stepped down as president in deference to the new Baptist minister's wife Roberta Annie Swayne Hinton (1836–1905) being elected the new president, but Brown remained in the newly formed chapter as secretary.
+The new treasurer elected was Mrs. R.P.
+Magoun, the collector was Mrs. D. Strang, and Margaret Lennie, secretary.